 ⇒ This summer we are also piloting a 20-hour online supplement for those who need to obtain a 120-hour Certificate.

 $995 tuition + $30 application fee + $20 technology fee

 10% Early Bird discount applies if tuition paid 5 weeks in advance.
 10% UA Affiliate discount applies to UA students, faculty, staff and dependents (as defined in the UA benefits policy).

 Summer I, 2018: June 8th to July 7th, 2018 (Domestic deadline: Sunday, June 3rd at midnight) FEW SEATS LEFT!

 Summer II, 2018: July 6th to August 4th, 2018 (Early Bird 10% Discount deadline: Saturday, June 2nd at 5:00 pm)

-By the end of this program, participants will thoroughly understand, articulate, demonstrate, and effectively evaluate:
+By the end of this program, participants will thoroughly understand and learn about:

 - The fundamental models of second language acquisition theory and the pedagogical methods that are most effective in using such models

 - The components and purpose of language instructional techniques and strategies as well as considerations for their application within the classroom

 - The application of language learning and language teaching in the form of practical and sustainable lesson plans and activities in the classroom